 Memorisation Tips – A Useful Sharing By Private Tutors in Singapore

 Every Singaporean student, from Primary to Junior College has to go through national examinations (PSLE, N-Levels, O-Levels, A-Levels) every year.
 Their exam results will determine their academic achievement and the different future pathways ahead of them.
 Singapore’s exam syllabus is getting harder and content-heavy.
 From this article, written by TodayOnline, it was mentioned that parents described PSLE based in 2019 as ‘exceptionally difficult’.
 How are Top Singapore Students still able to cope with the stress?
 What exactly are their secrets?
-To provide you with help, we have gathered the Top 5 Memorisation Tips from Private Tutors in Singapore on how students can memorise content effectively do score well in exams.
+As the #1 Provider of Home Tuition in Singapore, we have gathered the Top 5 Memorisation Tips from Private Tutors in Singapore on how students can memorise content effectively do score well in exams.

 Whilst enquiring for tuition, many parents have provided us with feedback that their children were spending their time staring a textbook, trying to blindly memorise the facts and figures but not managing to absorb the contents well.
 Some have also reported that even though their children were able to remember the fact and figures, they did not fully understand the content that they were studying.
 All these are the product of a process we call ineffective memorisation.
 This process not only leads to uninspiring academic results, but will also lead students to lose their focus and motivation towards a subject.
 Hence, it is important that we share some of the best memorisation tips gathered from our private tutors in Singapore on how students can improve in this aspect of their studies.